adri-tf/mvm_ohh_funny_ranking/README.md

 # mvm_funny_ranking
-Join a server and judge people about their score in Operation Holographic Harvest.
+Join a server and judge people about their score in Archives.

 Protocol :
 - get user Steam ID ;